jrabasco/LSBEngine/README.md

 ## Docker run

-If you plan to run this on the production machine, make sure you set the `PUBLIC_DOMAINS` environment variable to be your actual list of valid public domain names and `ADMIN_DOMAINS` to be the location for your admin interface then run:
+If you plan to run this on the production machine, make sure you set the `PUBLIC_DOMAINS` environment variable to be your actual list of valid public domain names, `ADMIN_DOMAINS` to be the location for your admin interface and `DOMAIN` to be just your domain name then run:

 ```
 $ make build-docker